liamross/developmental/content/blog/passing-react-children/index.md

 inevitably have to pass one component into another.

 Take, for example, a component which has the sole purpose of adding a label above any field passed into it.
-As a first pass, perhaps that component has a `<label>` inside, and takes the field as `children`.
-That seems alright, right?
+Maybe that component has a `<label>` inside, and takes the field as `children`.
+That seems fine, right?

 ```jsx
 function Label({children}) {